formkiq/docs.formkiq.com/docs/platform/database_schema.md

 A searchable key for an attributes allowed values in a Site Schema.

+Allowed-value records make enumerated values queryable.
+They support validation and user-interface experiences where a schema limits an attribute to a known list of values.

 #### Entity Key Schema

 | Attributes | Format |